ardian6/tutormanager/README.md

    ```sh
    yarn add react-scripts
    ```
-5. Install Dependencies for Yarn
+5. Install Dependencies for Yarn.
+You should be at the directory path: /capstone-project-3900f12apenguin/src/frontend/my-app
    ```sh
    yarn install
    ```